How TPUs Work

 Quantizing from bf16 to int8 doubles our compute throughput since we require less hardware area per lane, so our systolic array can pack and process twice as many numbers per cycle without changing any physical footprint.

-FYI, because F=4D, the denominators are 8BD^2 and 8D^2 for compute and PCIe respectively, but this doesn't change the final calculation (cancels out) so I kept it simple.
+(Note: Because , the denominators are and for compute and PCIe respectively, but this doesn't change the final calculation as it cancels out).

 Just isolate for batch size: